LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 In one-to-one or one-to-many relationships, the fully qualified field name must be used along with the Record ID of the related field in the format ``table::field.id``, where "id" is the related field's Record ID.
-See the section on portals below for more information.
+See the section :ref:`filemaker-portals` below for more information.

 The following example shows an ``-update`` action being performed in a database "contacts".
 The related field "last_call_time", with a Record ID of "9", from